NSLS-II-BMM/BeamlineManual/docs/proposal.rst

 When filling out your PU-P proposal, be sure to

 #.
-List all experiments on the "Experimenters" tab.  *This is required
+List all experimenters on the "Experimenters" tab.  *This is required
    so that all the people that will need access to the data will get access.*
 #.
 Answer all the research screening questions on the "Research" tab.